 Like other forms defined via define-code, racketblock expands identifiers that are bound as element transformers.

-An #:escape clause specifies an identifier to escape back to an expression that produces produces an element.
-But default, the escape identifier is unsyntax.
+An #:escape clause specifies an identifier to escape back to an expression that produces an element.
+By default, the escape identifier is unsyntax.
 For example, produces

 '''

 (racketblock

 (+ 1 #,(elem (racket x) (subscript "2"))))

 '''